|

 It ranks with being kind and not being resentful.

-this point we should note the distinction between quarrelling
+this point we should note the distinction between quarrelling and a

-and a healthy debate.
-If
+healthy debate.
+If you read

-debating, that is, if he felt the debate was useful.
+is, if he felt the debate was useful.

 But, he would not get into a nasty quarrel.